 Bield is confident that the gender pay gap does not stem from paying men and women differently for the same or equivalent work.
 We remain committed to promoting diversity in the workplace and equal opportunities for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.

 Bield has a clear policy of paying employees equally for the same or equivalent work, regardless of their sex (or any other protected characteristic as set out above).
 This is demonstrated through our defined and published pay scales and job evaluation process.
-We also have a robust and transparent approach to recruitment, appointing candidates based on performance and competence, regardless of any protected characteristic
+We also have a robust and transparent approach to recruitment, appointing candidates based on performance and competence.

-What are we doing about it?
+What else are we doing about it?

 Firstly, it is important that we create a wider evidence base of data to identify and remove any potential barriers to gender equality.
-This may include a focus on ensuring our approach to recruitment, promotion and flexible working practices don't create unnecessary barriers for those seeking employment and in particular progression to more senior roles in Bield and also increasing the proportion of male employees, particularly in frontline roles.
+This may include a focus on ensuring our approach to recruitment, promotion and flexible working practices don't create unnecessary barriers for those seeking employment and in particular progression to more senior roles in Bield.
+Also increasing the proportion of male employees, particularly in frontline roles, will create balance within our workforce.

-The key areas of focus will be:
+The key areas of focus as we shape and implement our People Strategy in 2022-23 will be